atikahnaz/Diet_Journal/README.md

 #### Save Inputs

-- Each time users click save button, callback function named **addListFood** will run and data from child components(AddInput.jsx, FoodDialog.jsx) will be saved.
-This function will iterate and find the matched date.
+- Each time users click the save button, the callback function named addListFood runs, and data from child components (AddInput.jsx, FoodDialog.jsx) will be saved.
+This function iterates and finds the matched date.

 ```jsx
 const addListFood = (data) => {